mariatnguyen/mariatnguyen.github.io/_posts/2021-1-27-creating-a-class-named-cat.md

 </p>
 </div>

+At the end of this code, I have used the child class to create an individual object.
+The "new" keyword is declared to create this object from a class.

 Some breeds have particular characteristics.
-In this case, bombay cats are characterized as being very friendly and active.
-They have unique physical features like having yellow or green eyes and a shiny black coat.
-We could continue including more methods to this Bombay class.
+For example, bombay cats are characterized as being very friendly and active.
+They have unique physical features including yellow or green eyes and a shiny black coat.
+There's a lot more that could be added to this Bombay child class.

-If I were programming my cat act as he always does, I'd add a conditional statement to .meow() everytime his food bowl was empty.
+If I were programming my cat to act as he always does, I'd add a conditional statement to .meow() everytime his food bowl was empty.

 We could also continue making a Calico, Tabby, American Shorthair, etc class to extend the Cat class.